toliaqat/xenon-wiki/dcp-Debugging-and-Troubleshooting.md

 ```

 ## State history
 Durable micro services have their entire state evolution indexed.
 This means you can issue a query to document store micro service, using the service selflink as the "key" and retrieve all versions of a service state.
 This gives the developer a discrete time event history, which can be used to create a timeline of changes and a causal chain.
-With every state change DCP also indexes the client URI/IP address and the authorization user.
+With every state change Xenon also indexes the client URI/IP address and the authorization user.

 ### Index viewer (Lucene Luke)
 Lucene comes with a nice index viewing tool that allows the developer to view what is in the index.
 The developer should download Luke and point it at the local file directory for the service host

 # Logging
-DCP provides formatted logs that get included in the service host process log files under /var/log.
+Xenon provides formatted logs that get included in the service host process log files under /var/log.
 If debugging a host locally, call the <strong>host.toggleDebugMode(true);</strong> method which will enable fine level logging for the host and all services, and delay operation expiration and maintenance.

 Process logs are also available through the [log capture service](ServiceHostLogServiceDocumentation) listening at /core/management/process-log